SecurityLogMiner/log-collection-documentation/PRD.md

 ## Timeline

-An MVP of this service should be up and running at month 7.
-This will give 2 months for user testing.
+An MVP of this service should be up and running at month 3.
+This will give 4 months for user testing/additional development.

 <a href="#table-of-contents" style="font-size: smaller;">back to top</a>